How to Achieve a Great Professional (and Personal) Reputation

-When you connect like-minded people who hit it off, you’ll be remembered as a professional “matchmaker” of sorts.
-But, to earn this distinction, and be well regarded by your peers, you need to take the time to get to know the people in your network to make sure you’re really connecting the right people together.
+When you connect with like-minded people who hit it off, you’ll be remembered as a professional “matchmaker” of sorts.
+But, to earn this distinction and be well-regarded by your peers, you need to take the time to get to know the people in your network to make sure you’re really connecting the right people together.
 Connecting two people just to be an introducer can backfire, and you want your connection to help bolster your professional reputation.

 4. Lead with kindness for a strong professional reputation.

 How you treat people is how you’ll be remembered.

 So, if you want a great professional reputation, start by paying attention to how you talk to, act, or behave around the people in your overall network, such as your coworkers, clients, receptionists who answer your calls, vendors who drop off goods — anyone you interact with.